the-geek/activity-recognition/README.md

 4. Using the *activity_labels.txt* map the activity code (e.g. 1,2 and 3) to activity name (e.g. WALKING, WALKING_UPSTAIRS and WALKING_DOWNSTAIRS)
 5. Prepare the tidy data set by cleaning the column names then use *aggregate* to group the data by the subject and activity then calculate the mean

+The file *activity-clean.txt* is example of the script output, also the file *CodeBook.md* provides more details on the feature description

 ## More Details
 (quoted from the original expirement description)